justwriteclick/docslikecode/_posts/articles/2021-02-14-setting-up-techdocs-on-backstage.md

 ## Creating and publishing TechDocs

-To create docs manually from scratch, click on create component:
+To create docs manually from scratch, click on Create component:

 ![manuall](/images/techdocs/05.png)